stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ## 5.1. <a name="JWTRequest"></a>Passing Request Parameters as JWTs

- OpenID Connect defines the following Authentication Request parameters to enable Authentication Requests to be signed and optionally encrypted:
+ As per specified by OpenID Connect https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests. the following Authentication Request parameters to enable Authentication Requests to be signed and optionally encrypted:

  Parameter | Required | Comment
  -- | -- | --